Alverna Babbs Williams: Personal life

 In October 1936, Bennett married Louis “Speedy” Babbs, who owned a motordrome and raced motorcycles.
 Bennett and Babbs honeymooned in Honolulu.
 They divorced in 1948 or 1949.

 Alverna then married Albert “Flash” Williams and had a son with him in 1949.

 Alverna had gone by several different names, including Alverna Daisy Bennett, Alverna Daisy Babbs, and her official registered name at the time of her death, Alverna Daisy Williams.
 Her biographical file in the National Air and Space Museum archives is “Babbs (Williams), Alverna Daisy Bennett”.

 Career

-In 1935, Bennett became featured acrobatic dancer and trapeze artist with Ringling Brothers Circus and toured the United States.
+In 1935, Bennett became a featured acrobatic dancer and trapeze artist with Ringling Brothers Circus and toured the United States.
 After marrying her husband in 1936, they continued to travel across country with their various acts.

 In 1942, Alverna Babbs took an aeronautical course at Youngstown College.
 In 1943, Louis and Alverna bought a General Skyfarer to celebrate their seventh anniversary.
 Alverna nicknamed the plane, “Seventh Heaven.”

 In 1944, Alverna Babbs tried to obtain a student flying permit but was denied by the Civil Aeronautics Administration (CAA) even though she had followed all proper procedures to do so.
-On September 19th, 1944, with the help of Roscue Turner, Alverna Babbs received her student permit after certain CAA regulations were changed.
+On September 19, 1944, with the help of Roscue Turner, Alverna Babbs received her student permit after certain CAA regulations were changed.
 Alverna Babbs made her first solo flight on October 30, 1944.
-In 1946, she earned her pilot’s license.
+In 1946, she earned her pilot's license.